bounswe/bounswe2023group5/deliverables/Final Deliverables/451_Final_Project_Report.md

 #### Scenario

+This scenario will also be demonstrated through the video we provide.

 1. Josh checks out the home page and finds compelling content, including Fallout-related posts.
 2. Spots the register button in the top navigation bar, Josh clicks it and gets redirected to the registration page.
 3. On the registration page, he provides a username, email, and password.
 He accepts the Game Guru User Agreement and completes the registration.